 Note that yuca and yucca are not the same thing.
 Yucca is a succulent flowering plant which is related to agave and used for landscaping purposes.

-Chicharrón is deep fried pork skins or pork belly.
-Pieces of pork are fried until they are golden brown and very crispy.
+Chicharrón (pieces of pork) are fried until they are golden brown and very crispy.
 Chicharrón can be found in Spanish cooking in just about every Spanish-speaking country from Central to South America, Spanish Caribbean islands like Puerto Rico and of course Spain where it originated from.

 Chimol is a condiment that is sometimes called a sauce but it more similar to a salsa.
 It’s made from tomatoes, hot peppers, onions and cilantro.
 It’s a popular accompaniment to Salvadoran food.